 OUR MAIN AREA OF INTEREST IS ON THE BIOPHYSICAL CHEMISTRY OF PROTEIN MISFOLDING AND SELF-ASSEMBLY IN DISEASE.

 Proteins of interest:

-Amyloid proteins associated with amyloidoses including the islet amyloid polypeptide in type 2 diabetes and the amyloid-β protein in Alzheimer’s disease, and lysozyme in systemic amyloidosis; keratins and collagens in the skin blistering disease called epidermolysis bullosa.
+Amyloid proteins associated with amyloidoses including the islet amyloid polypeptide in type 2 diabetes, the amyloid-β protein in Alzheimer’s disease, and lysozyme in systemic amyloidosis; keratins and collagens in the skin blistering disease called epidermolysis bullosa.

 We use a variety of biophysical and biochemical techniques including nuclear magnetic resonance, circular dichroism, limited proteolysis/mass spectrometry, and electron microscopy to probe the folding and self-assembly of proteins associated with disease.